Stuart Barnes (poet)

 Stuart Barnes (born 1977) is an Australian poet.

 Biography

 Barnes was born in Hobart, Tasmania, and educated at Monash University, Victoria.
 His first book, Glasshouses, was awarded the 2015 Arts Queensland Thomas Shapcott Poetry Prize.
 The judges of the Anne Elder Award, for which the collection was commended, wrote: "Barnes is compelling, dramatic and imaginative. ...
-[He] is a major poet in the making; watch this space!".
+[He] is a major poet in the making; watch this space!"
 In The Sydney Morning Herald, Jane Sullivan included Glasshouses in 'Books for the year: The treats in store from Australia and overseas in 2016'.
 The collection has been warmly received by critics: in The West Australian, William Yeoman described it as "playful, subtle, moving, witty and outrageous—a major achievement"; in The Australian, Geoff Page noted its "impressive balancing act between a love of precursors and the strategies of the avant-garde".

-In his conference paper 'Sonnets and Para-Sonnets', Stephen Guy-Bray, Professor, Department of English, University of British Columbia, said: "Barnes's poems are often created out of other poems, whether literally—as in the case of the five centos he includes [in Glasshouses]—or more metaphorically, as in his use of sonnet form and of quotations.
-In Glasshouses the sonnet is only one form among many that Barnes plays with, just as the lines of other people’s poetry that make up all of the centos are only one kind of quotation among the many others—conversation, texts, brand names, place names—that fill the book.
-In blurring the lines between sexual and poetic activity, Barnes sets up a consolation for the lack of sexual success that [his sonnet '10:15 Saturday Night'] recounts, a consolation that is arguably implicit in almost all the sonnet sequences ever written, and certainly in the most famous ones.
-By the end of the poem the poet Barnes most resembles is perhaps not Shakespeare or any of the other sonneteers of the sixteenth century but rather (to me, at least) Hart Crane."